This story started here.

 The younger man looked up from his book.
 "Oh, look," he drawled.
 "It’s a rescue.
 Hallelujah."

 Kelly looked around quickly.
-They watched as a pair of headlights moved very slowly down the ramp from the street, into the parking lot, and around the terminal building toward them.
+They watched as a pair of headlights moved very slowly down the ramp from the street, through the parking lot, and around the terminal building toward them.